-Hello, my name is Miss Hope and I am the nursery teacher.
+Hello, my name is Ms Hope and I am the nursery teacher.

-We provide activities that will support your child to learn and develop through following the 3 prime areas.
+We provide activities that will support your child to learn and develop through following the three prime areas.
 These are deemed most essential for healthy development and future learning:

-As children grow, these 3 prime areas will help them to develop skills in the following 4 specific areas:
+As children grow, these three prime areas will help them to develop skills in the following four specific areas:

 We believe in the importance of active learning.
 Children encounter the seven areas of the EYFS curriculum through play, as we encourage the children to work collaboratively and become confident explorers of the world around them.
-By the end of the year, children are also prepared for the transition to Reception class by a firm grounding in phonics, early number and literacy.
+By the end of the year, children are also prepared for the transition to Reception class through teaching of phonics, early number and literacy.

 Our Learning - Autumn 1

 For the first few weeks we get to know and settle in the new children so that they become used to the routine of nursery and sitting at group times for stories and songs.
 Talking to your child about this routine will help them to manage it sooner and in a calmer way.
 Sitting for short stories and song or rhymes at home will also support this transition.

 Our topic this half-term is: Me and My Community